 Technology in terms you understand.
 Sign up for the Confident Computing newsletter for weekly solutions to make your life easier.
 Click here and get The Ask Leo!
 Guide to Staying Safe on the Internet — FREE Edition as my thank you for subscribing!

-Free is Not Free
+Free Is Not Free

-I frequently get questions from folks who download some free software only to find out that it’s not free at all, and they get quite upset at having been misled.
+I often get questions from folks who download free software only to find out that it’s not free at all, and they get upset at having been misled… except that they weren’t misled.
+Not really.
+Had they read more closely, they would have realized that “free” wasn’t free at all.

 So let’s look at some variations of “free” that aren’t really free at all.